-Scholars No Among the benefits for A.S. track recipients, 75% of tuition is paid, 90% of book fees are covered, three hours of paid release time is offered, and \$75 per semester is given as a travel stipend (especially important to those working in rural areas where community colleges or universities are not in close proximity).
+Scholarship Among the benefits for A.S. track recipients, 75% of tuition is paid, 90% of book fees are covered, three hours of paid release time is offered, and \$75 per semester is given as a travel stipend (especially important to those working in rural areas where community colleges or universities are not in close proximity).

-Least nine credit hours of early childhood/child development coursework a year, yet the program will support a recipient up to 18 hours per year.
+Education One contract is the equivalent to at least nine credit hours of early childhood/child development coursework a year, yet the program will support a recipient up to 18 hours per year.
 This program is specifically designed to support those already working in the field.
 Supporting teachers in entering or returning to school helps support local community colleges and university systems in Florida.